top of page

 Summit is committed to doing whatever we can to help our students attend and graduate from the college or university of their choice.
 Our college counseling and development team is partnering with organizations and donors committed to ensuring that our students have the necessary resources to do so.

-In addition to to external scholarships available to our deserving students, the Summit Charter School Foundation was pleased to offer the below scholarships designed for the Class of 2022 & 2023.
-In the second semester, we look forward to announcing scholarship opportunities for the Class of 2024.
+In addition to to external scholarships available to our deserving students, the Summit Charter School Foundation was pleased to offer the below scholarships designed for the Classes of 2022, 2023, and 2024.
+In the second semester, we look forward to announcing scholarship opportunities for the Class of 2025.
 If you are interested in donating to our general scholarship fund, which will offer both need and merit-based scholarships, please contact Melissa Hudson at mhudson@summitschool.org, 828-743-5755 ext.
-251.
+102.

 Lauren Bennett.jpg